TimothyTshimauswu/Arcelor-Mittal-Steel-Production-Data-Engineering-Pipeline-and-Operations-Analytics/README.md

 Redirecting thin flat products to a line not designed for them created instability across the process.
 Leadership needed a data-driven view of:

-1. Why monthly production targets were not being met
+1. Why were monthly production targets not being met
 2. Why shift transitions caused large production losses
 3. Which equipment was the true bottleneck
 4. How mechanical failures and downtime were impacting tempo
-5. How product mix affected coil cycle time
+5. How the product mix affected the coil cycle time
 6. How scrap-versus-prime splits affected flow
 7. How to increase throughput without major capital investment